Submitty/submitty.github.io/_docs/developer/troubleshooting/installation_troubleshooting.md

 ### Instructions for Specifying the Pre-Packaged VM Version

-These steps may be useful if you wish to roll your VM back or to upgrade to an intermediate version.
+These steps may be useful if you wish to roll your VM back or to upgrade to a version besides the newest available.

 From your main Submitty repository, e.g. `<SOMETHING>/GIT_CHECKOUT/Submitty/`, run: